NCATSTranslator/User-Centered-Working-Group/survey-admin-principles.md

 You were recently invited to participate in a survey intended to help shape an electronic biomedical research platform funded by the National Institutes of Health (NIH).
 Your feedback is truly critical.<br />

 As always, your responses are confidential, and only aggregate data will be reported.
+Please feel free to forward this message to anyone you believe would be interested in this survey.
 You can access the survey via the following link:<br />

 []<br />